LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/exercises.rst

 ``Index.cshtml`` needs to have the following:

 #.
+Use the list passed in from the action method in the controller as a model to populate the view.
+#.
 An ``h1`` with an appropriate heading for the page.
 #.
 A table that will display all of the category names of the event categories stored in our database.

 Test Your Application
 ---------------------

-If you navigate to ``localhost:5001/eventcategory``, you will see an empty table on the page.
+If you navigate to the ``/eventcategory`` route, you will see an empty table on the page.
 That is what you should see!
 We haven't added the ability to add a new category to our table yet.
 We will do so in the :ref:`studio <orm1-studio>` this week.